 You might be listed on local directories, but nothing beats having your own site that prospects can contact you through.

 It also allows you to show off your expertise with a portfolio, blog posts, case studies, and more.

 Making a website isn’t as difficult as you think, either.
-If you need help, I design real estate agent personal websites myself.
+It should be at the heart and soul of your real estate marketing plan.